resodo/exchange-rate/README.md

 # exchange-rate

-A oracle-based exchange rate example on Conflux
+An oracle-based exchange rate example on Conflux